Meghan McCain Appears To Glare At Vice President Mike Pence As He Speaks At Her Father’s Memorial

 Given the contentious relationship between Donald Trump and John McCain that seemed to continue even after the Arizona senator’s death, many social media users pointed out how Meghan McCain’s body language made it appear as if she was less than happy with Mike Pence representing Trump at her father’s memorial, the New York Daily News wrote.
 These included one Twitter user who suggested that Meghan was mentally “trying to set Pence on fire.”

-While several social media users suggested that Meghan McCain was glaring mainly because Pence mentioned Trump in his speech, Washington Post columnist Jennifer Rubin went into further detail, wring that the senator’s daughter might have been specifically reacting to Pence being a “spineless” representative of the president who has yet to publicly condemn his controversial statements and actions.
+While several social media users suggested that Meghan McCain was glaring mainly because Pence mentioned Trump in his speech, Washington Post columnist Jennifer Rubin went into further detail, writing that the senator’s daughter might have been specifically reacting to Pence being a “spineless” representative of the president, who has yet to publicly condemn his controversial statements and actions.

 Throughout the Arizona ceremony for Sen. John McCain, Meghan McCain sobbed next to her brothers, at times physically shaking from emotion.